OpenAiTx/OpenAiTx/projects/BlackHatDevX/openspot-music-app/README-en.md

 npm install
 npm run electron-dev
 ```

 ### Build for Production

 ```bash

 cd openspot-music-app/
 cd openspot-music-electron/
 npm run build
 npm run electron-pack
 ```

 ---

+## ✨ Key Features (Both Apps)

+- **🎵 High-Quality Streaming**: Listen to your favorite tracks in the best possible quality
+- **💾 Offline Downloads**: Save music directly to your device for offline listening
+- **❤️ Like & Collect**: Build your personal collection by liking songs
+- **🔄 Background Playback**: Continue listening while using other apps
+- **🚫 No Login Required**: Jump right in!
+No accounts or sign-ups needed
+- **💾 Persistent State**: Your liked songs and recently played tracks are saved across app restarts
+- **🎨 Beautiful UI**: Clean, modern interface designed for each platform
+- **🆓 Completely Free & Ad-Free**: Enjoy uninterrupted music without any cost or advertisements

+---